apocop/apocop.githup.io/_drafts/2020-01-08-lets-make-a-tokenizer-part-4.md

 ### Demo

 The demo here is pretty simple.
 We created a few example lines.
-We instantiate a tokenizer object, and pass it's tokenize function every line!
+We instantiate a tokenizer object, and pass it's tokenize function every line.
-Boom.
-It appears to work great
+Boom!
+It works.
+Remember this is in the `demo.py` file.

 ```
 import tokenizer